What is personality development?

 I had a lot of curiosity and optimism because the name of that company was one of the most sacred words from Hindu philosophy.
 And I had pretty much high expectation from them.

-But as soon as the session began, I found out something shocking – they were not only disgracing that beautiful word but were also making students believe that the nonsense they were teaching was “Personal Development.”
+But as soon as the session began, I found out something shocking – they were not only disgracing that beautiful word but were also making students believe that the nonsense they were teaching was “Personality Development.”

 Later I came to know that the mastermind behind that company now calls himself “Acharya.”